Kiri-Innovation/3dgs-render-blender-addon/README.md

 2. Edit and optimize point clouds before 3DGS conversion
 3. Create animations and motion graphics
 4. Objects react to lighting and cast shadows
+About version 4.0:
+Version 4.0 of the add-on features a whole new real-time rendering mode A lot of our existing functions, such as modifiers or colour editing, are exactly the same as previous versions (3.0 and below).
+The additional core functions of version 4.0 are currently covered as part of our Youtube tutorial videos.
+This written documentation will be updated with 4.0 features at a later date.

 ## Installation:
 ❗❗Please note❗❗